Kathy Rae Huffman: Selected journals, anthologies, exhibition catalogs (reverse chronology)

 The Siberian Deal, in Kursive No. 4 - Der wilde Osten (1).
-A quarterly journal about communication and culture, edited by Peter Assmann und Gottfried Hattinger, Oberösterreichischer Landesverlag, Linz, Austria, 1997.
+A quarterly journal about communication and culture, edited by Peter Assmann and Gottfried Hattinger, Oberösterreichischer Landesverlag, Linz, Austria, 1997.
 In German.

-The Electronic Arts Community Goes Online: A Personal View, in ‚Talkback!‘ online journal, edited by Robert Atkins, January 1997.
+The Electronic Arts Community Goes Online: A Personal View, in 'Talkback!' online journal, edited by Robert Atkins, January 1997.

 Anti With-E at Backspace, in the Austrian art journal 'Springer Hefte für Gegenwartskunst', Vienna, April 1997.
 In German.

-Pop~TARTS (1996-1997), a regular column for the Telepolis Magazine of Net Culture, sponsored by Heise Verlag, Hannover, the largest German language publisher of technical journals (IX, CT).
+Pop~TARTS (1996-1997), a regular column for the Telepolis Magazine of Net Culture, sponsored by Heise Verlag, Hannover, the largest German-language publisher of technical journals (IX, CT).

 dar~LINKs, an online catalogue with introductory text for each of 10 websites by women, chosen monthly for the Ars Electronica Center Server, March - December 1996.

-Cyberfeminists IRL and Online, a special pop~FEATURE on VNS Matrix & Gashgirl, multimedia online text with Margarete Jahrmann, ‚Telepolis‘, September 1996.
+Cyberfeminists IRL and Online, a special pop~FEATURE on VNS Matrix & Gashgirl, multimedia online text with Margarete Jahrmann, Telepolis, September 1996.

 Art, Video and Television: Contradictions? in New Media Topia, exhibition catalogue edited by Irina Alpatova, Soros Center for Contemporary Arts, Moscow, 1996.
 In Russian and English.

 Video Networks and Architecture: Some Physical Realities of Electronic Space, in Electronic Culture, anthology edited by Timothy Druckrey, Aperture, 1996.

 Breathing Fresh Norwegian Air into Cyberspace, in HyperPhoto, Oslo, 1996.
 In Norwegian.

 Cyber Intimacy: From Net Nookie to Coffee Talk, text for festival website transcribed from lecture for Interfiction 3, Festival of Media Art Dok- und Videofest Kassel, Germany, December 1995.

 The Cold War - (TV) Lessons from the Past for the Future, for Checkpoint 95, in Wired World, Ars Electronica festival catalogue, Springer Verlag, Vienna, 1995.

 Multimedia Metaphors - New works by George Legrady, in SCREEN Multimedia, MACup Verlag, 1995.
 In German.

 Art Between High and Low Technology, festival review about WRO 95 (International Sound Basis Visual Art Festival, Wroclaw, Poland) in SCREEN Multimedia, MACup Verlag, May 1995.

-New Media Art in Russia: A Conversation with Jackie Apple and Kathy Rae Huffman, edited for ‚World Art‘, 1995.
+New Media Art in Russia: A Conversation with Jackie Apple and Kathy Rae Huffman, edited for 'World Art', 1995.

-Time to Interface - Multimedia and Non-linear Media Art, a lecture and text catalogue of lectures on the symposium ‚ZEIT‘, edited by Dr. Heidemarie Seblatnig, for Gesellschaft SYNEMA, Vienna, April 1995.
+Time to Interface - Multimedia and Non-linear Media Art, a lecture and text catalogue of lectures on the symposium 'ZEIT', edited by Dr. Heidemarie Seblatnig, for Gesellschaft SYNEMA, Vienna, April 1995.

-At Home in the Room of Alenka Pirman, essay for the exhibition brochure ‚System VII - Eva Wohlgemuth‘, Neue Galerie, Graz, 1995.
+At Home in the Room of Alenka Pirman, essay for the exhibition brochure 'System VII - Eva Wohlgemuth', Neue Galerie, Graz, 1995.

-Realtime: Online, review of live interactive National television performance, ORF II (Austria), for ‚EIKON Journal‘, Vienna, January 1994.
+Realtime: Online, review of live interactive National television performance, ORF II (Austria), for 'EIKON Journal', Vienna, January 1994.
 In German.

-Intelligent Ambiente: Video, in festival catalogue ‚Intelligent Ambiente‘, Ars Electronica, Springer Verlag, 1994.
+Intelligent Ambiente: Video, in festival catalogue 'Intelligent Ambiente', Ars Electronica, Springer Verlag, 1994.

-New Technologies: New Communication Potentials, in ‚New Media Logia‘, Moscow New Media Art Lab exhibition catalogue and symposium publication, edited by Olga Shishko, SCCA, November 1994.
+New Technologies: New Communication Potentials, in 'New Media Logia', Moscow New Media Art Lab exhibition catalogue and symposium publication, edited by Olga Shishko, SCCA, November 1994.
 In Russian.

-That Which Is, essay on the installation work of Bill Viola, for his one-man exhibition catalogue ‚Bill Viola‘, Rio de Janeiro, Brazil, 1994.
+That Which Is, essay on the installation work of Bill Viola, for his one-man exhibition catalogue 'Bill Viola', Rio de Janeiro, Brazil, 1994.
 In Portuguese.